 - A dry mass of the turtle grass.
 This may lead to possible measurements of 100 grams per square meter and a decrease in the growth of turtle grass. - ® dry mass of the turtle grass.
-This may lead to possible measurements of 1500 grams per square meter and an increase in the growth of turtle grass. - © blade widths of the turtle grass.
+This may lead to possible measurements of 1500 grams per square meter and an increase in the growth of turtle grass. - blade widths of the turtle grass.
 This may lead to possible measurements of 38 millimeters and a decrease in the growth of turtle grass. - blade widths of the turtle grass.
 This may lead to possible measurements of 4 millimeters and an increase in the growth of turtle grass.

-- Based on the evidence, which pair includes an environmental factor that will have a positive effect on turtle grass growth and an environmental factor that will have a negative effect on turtle grass growth? - a storm that produces large waves and an increase in water depth - ® a large number of sunny days and an increase in water depth - © a storm that produces large waves and more runoff - a large number of sunny days and less runoff
+- a storm that produces large waves and an increase in water depth - ® a large number of sunny days and an increase in water depth - © a storm that produces large waves and more runoff - a large number of sunny days and less runoff